3.4.1. Lists¶

 See also

-Beginners will find Enthought’s introductory lectures on Python, entitled Python Essentials, very useful.
-Users with an Academic license have free access to these lectures.
-For a alternative nice overview of list operations, see the Google’s tutorial.
+For a nice overview of list operations, see the Google’s tutorial.
 This is geared toward the more advanced student.
 For a real programmer’s discussion of Python lists, addressing questions like what’s faster, assignment or insertion, or what’s faster, insertion at the beginning, or insertion at the end, see Fredrik Lundh’s effbot.org discussion.